 Redirects can be set up to point visitors from one URL to a different URL in the same domain, or to redirect visitors from web pages on a domain name that you are no longer promoting to pages on a new website.

 This is useful if, for example, you have great content on an old website that you want to duplicate on your new website or content with updated references.

 You can also inform search engines whether to treat the redirection as permanent or temporary.

-Setting Up Subdomains, Addon Domains And Parked Domains
+Using Subdomains, Addon Domains & Parked Domains

 An addon domain makes it possible to host two or more sites with two or more domains on the same hosting account.
 Addon domains are useful if you want to register and promote another domain name but don’t want to pay the additional cost of having another web hosting account.
 In this case, (if your web hosting company allows it), the best solution would be to create an addon domain.

 An addon domain, therefore, is just like having a separate website.
 You host or point your addon domain to a folder in the public_html folder of your main domain name.
 Like your main domain, you will need to register your addon domain and set the nameservers for the addon domain to point to the same nameserver as your main domain name.

 If your main domain name is called domainname.com and your addon domain name is called addondomain.com , then you could access your addon domain in one of the following ways:

 One of the main benefits of using addon domains is that it helps to optimize your web hosting space.
 The addon domain uses the same space and bandwidth as your main account and has its own CGI and FTP access, as well as its own email accounts and web statistics, but it doesn’t have its own cPanel (web hosting manager) account.

 Summarizing then, the benefits of using addon domains include: